-I attended a regional corporate kick off for a company I work with in 2013.
+I met and hired my future boss while attending a regional corporate kick-off for a company I was employed at in 2013.

 One of the keynote speakers talked about something I had never heard from a podium previously.
 He talked about another individual at the function that he had hired several years prior to this.

 I wondered how I would feel about that.
-How many leaders would be excited about hiring their replacement, or their future boss?
+How many leaders would be excited about hiring their replacement or their future boss?
+I’m glad I had a chance to find out.

 After a while, you start to realize this individual is more talented than you are.
-Given the chance, she will climb the hierarchical ladder quickly.
+Given a chance, she will climb the hierarchical ladder quickly.

 Where, if at all, do we draw the line?